Nicola-Russo/Framework-for-smart-grid-security/README.md

 ## 4) Run the simulation

-Open a new terminal in VSCode into the project folder "Processing Unit"
+Open a new terminal in VSCode into the project folder "SSLTLS connection from PMU to Processing unit"

 Launch the following command: node PMU.js

-Open a new terminal in VSCode into the project folder "Processing Unit"
+Open a new terminal in VSCode into the project folder "SSLTLS connection from PMU to Processing unit"

 Launch the following command: node Processing_unit.js